FredKSchott/snowpack/docs/01-introduction.md

 #### 6. Next Steps

-- Open up your browser's Dev Tools, and browse your source code!
+- Open up your browser's Dev Tools, and browse your source code directly in the browser!
 - Add HTM to your project as a tooling-free alternative to JSX.

 ```js